-While soapstone is susceptible to damage, that only makes the surface more beautiful, giving it an antique-looking patina.
+While soapstone is susceptible to damage, it gives the stone an antique-looking patina.
 In fact, it is recommended that homeowners oil the countertop once a month for the first year to allow the surface to oxidize and for the patina to develop.

 Stainless steel has always been a popular choice for commercial kitchens, but it's now become a trend in residential as well.
-This type of countertop is an instant way to give your kitchen a chic, industrial look.
-But there are many pros and cons to this choice.
+This type of countertop is an instant way to give your kitchen a stylish, industrial look.

 If you clean stainless steel properly, it’s easy to maintain.
 But the longer you leave a splash or spill, the harder it becomes to clean.
-You can clean stainless steel countertops with a little bit of soap and water or a product formulated specifically for this surface, like Weiman Stainless Steel Cleaner ($6; amazon.com).
+You can clean stainless steel countertops with a little bit of soap and water or a product formulated specifically for this surface.
 Stainless steel also shows fingerprints and water spots easily, so it isn’t ideal for a home with young children.

 Another pitfall of stainless steel is that it can dent and scratch.
-Over time, small damages become less noticeable.
-And while it requires professional services, it’s possible to fix larger areas of damage, so you don’t have to live with them.
 But for the most part, stainless steel is incredibly durable and entirely non-porous.

 Laminate countertops, which are often called by the brand name Formica, were incredibly popular during the 80s and 90s.
 While older laminate countertops can look dated, the laminate countertops of today are a bit different.
 Newer laminates can give the look of more expensive materials like wood and stone for a fraction of the price.